leondotle/BH-js/README.md

 Skip the annoying box opening animation when opening boxes.

 ## Hide Particles
 Hide the laggy particles in Blooket.
+Not really a hack, just an improvement.

 ## Always Three Times Tokens
 Set all the token multiplier options to 3x.

+## The following are game mode hacks

 ## Gold Rush
 This category of hacks and cheats affects the Gold Rush game mode on Blooket.

-## All Answers Correct
-Make all possible answers correct all the time.

 ## Gold Rush / Remove Negatives
 Remove the negative rewards from Gold Rush.